 Stripe iOS SDK

 Native UI: We provide out-of-the-box native screens and elements so that you can get started quickly without having to think about designing the right interfaces.
-See our Standard Integration Guide for the most hands off approach.
-Please see our Custom Integration Guide if you want a little more control.
+For example, STPPaymentCardTextField is a UIView that collects and validates card details.
+STPAddCardViewController is a UIViewController that also creates the Stripe API payment object for you.
+See our Custom Integration Guide.

 Card Scanning: We support card scanning capabilities using card.io.
 See our Card IO section.